MalithaBandara/sinhala-spell-checker/README.md

 This script constructs a **trie** from the words listed in `data/dict.txt` and uses the **Levenshtein distance algorithm** to generate the most accurate suggestions for any misspelled word it detects.
 Priority for letter modifications is given in the following order:
 1. Adding/Removing/Modifying vowel marks (පිල්ලම්)
-2. Changing Case of letter (මහාප්‍රාණ, මූර්ධජ)
+2. Changing Case of letters (මහාප්‍රාණ, මූර්ධජ)
 3. Adding/Removing/Modifying letters

 # Input